octo-online/reactive-audit/README.md

 The parameter `-d` is for debug.
 The parameter `-s` is for silent.
-At the end, the parameter `-c` can be use to chain with the framework.
+At the end, the parameter `-e` can be use to chain with the framework.

 _Note: The application startup can be *SLOW*.
 Each class to load must be inspected to *detect* and *inject* each audits rules._